OpenQuadruped/spot_mini_mini/README.md

 ![NODRIFT](bullet/media/spot_no_drift.gif)

 Here is the policy output for this demo.
-It's clearly biased on one end to account for Spot's bias:
+It's clearly biased on one end to account for Spot's drift:

 ![NODRIFTPOL](bullet/media/spot_no_drift_action.png)